Stochastic dynamics of quasiparticles in the hard rod gas: Hard rod dynamics and initial conditions

 The product over the Heaviside functions $\Theta$ ensures the ordering $\{x_{i}\le x_{i+1}~;~i=-N_1,...,N_2\}$.
 We eventually consider the thermodynamic limit $\msc{N} \to \infty$ and $\msc{L} \to \infty$ such that the initial mass density profile becomes a finite-valued function $\bar{\varphi}(x)$ everywhere.
 The initial mean phase space density (PSD) and the mean mass density of the hard-point particles are given by $\bar{f}(x,u) = \msc{N} \mc{p}_a(x)\mc{h}(u)$ and $\bar{\varphi}(x)=\msc{N}\mc{p}_a(x)$, respectively.
 For each configuration $\{x_i,v_i\}$ of the positions and velocities of the point particles, we construct a configuration of the hard rods using the inverse mapping of Eq.~\eqref{eq:map-hr-hp}

-Thus, we have an ensemble of hard-rod configurations characterized by the average mass density profile $\bar{\varrho}(X(x)) = \frac{\bar{\varphi}(x)}{1+a\bar{\varphi}(x)}$ with $X(x)=x+a\int^x dy~\bar{\varphi}(y)$.
+Thus, we have an ensemble of hard-rod configurations characterized by the average mass density profile $\bar{\varrho}(X(x)) = \frac{\bar{\varphi}(x)}{1+a\bar{\varphi}(x)}$ with $X(x)=x+a\int_{0}^x dy~\bar{\varphi}(y)$.
 Note that the transformation to the hard rod position coordinate $X(x)$ from the hard-point position coordinate $x$ is essentially a restatement of the above mapping in Eq.~\eqref{inv-map-to-hpg-line} in terms of the mass density $\bar{\varphi}(x)$ of the point particles.
+Also note that after the coordinate transformation \eqref{inv-map-to-hpg-line} the densities of hard rods get correlated over a long distance,except for the case of homogeneous or domain wall initial conditions.
+This is in contrast to the local Generalized Gibbs initial state of hard rods \cite{doyon2017dynamics,doyon2023ballistic, doyonlecturenotes}, where the correlation between hard rod densities decays exponentially with separation.
 Since the velocities of the point particles and the hard rods remain the same under the mapping in Eqs.~\eqref{eq:map-hr-hp} and \eqref{inv-map-to-hpg-line}, from now on we will represent the velocities of the rods by $v_i$ instead of $V_i$ for $i=-N_1,...,N_2$.
-For all our numerical simulations, we choose $\mc{h}(u)$ to be a mean-zero Maxwell distribution at temperature $T$.
+For all our numerical simulations, we chose $\mc{h}(u)$ to be a mean-zero Maxwell distribution at temperature $T$.